 - Drive through some of the most amazing landscapes filled with snow in the high regions of trans-Himalayas.

 - See and photograph the amazing span of frozen Pangong and Tso Moriri Lakes.
-Staying next to frozen Pangong, witness a star-studded sky and photograph the beauty of the stars moving through the night.
+Staying next to a frozen Pangong lake.

 - Visit and photograph the vast ice-fields of Changthang Plateau; admire and photograph fascinating formations of snow crystals, icicles and frost.